nbzero/ansible-wing-playbook/docs/tutorials/01_getting_started.md

 This inspire me to develop this repository.
 Make a sample so people can see that infrastructure as a code is not that hard with help from Ansible and Docker.
 So let's get started

 What will we do?
-Deploying GitLab.
+Deploying Nginx.
 ---------------------------------------------------------------------------
-You're going to learn infrastructure as a code by deploying GitLab CE from scratch!
+You're going to learn infrastructure as a code by deploying Nginx from scratch!

 To visualize your tasks in simple steps:

 - Create a completely new server for deployment.
 - Use Ansible to manage server to make it ready to deploy.
 For example, install packages dependencies, docker, etc.
 - Use Ansible to create Docker Machine Certificate on the server for Ansible to use.
-- Use Ansible to deploy GitLab service via Docker.
+- Use Ansible to deploy Nginx service via Docker.

 Preparation
 ---------------------------------------------------------------------------
-*Please note that this tutorial is made with specific version of Docker, Ansible and Ubuntu OS.
-It could be different on other versions.*
+> Please note that this tutorial is made with specific version of Docker, Ansible and Ubuntu OS.
+It could be different on other versions.

 - [Install Docker 1.11.2 on your machine.](https://docs.docker.com/engine/installation/)
 - [Install Docker Machine 0.7.0 on your machine.](https://docs.docker.com/machine/install-machine/)